-baan_sql_cacherows / BAAN_SQL_CACHEROWS
+baan_sql_cacherows / BAAN SQL_CACHEROWS

 Driver resource baan_sql_cacherows

 Environment variable BAAN_SQL_CACHE_ROWS

 Client/Server resource Set for both client and server

-Туре Integer
+Туре

-Default 71
+Default Integer 71

 Description This variable influences the number of records that the query processor internally caches for sorting, aggregation functions, or prepared sets.
 If you exceed this limit, temporary files are generated.

 For optimal performance of the internally used hash functions, specify a prime number.

 baan_sql_stmt_cache_size / BAAN_SQL_STMT_CACHE_SIZE

 Driver resource baan_sql_stmt_cache_size

-Environment variable BAAN_SQL_STMT_CACHE_SIZE
+Integer Environment variable BAAN_SQL_STMT_CACHE_SIZE

 Client/Server resource Set for client only

+baan_sql_stmt_cache_siz e / BAAN_SQL_STMT_CACHE_SIZE

 Туре Integer

 Default 330

 Description This resource sets the number of inactive queries that must be retained for reuse.

-baan_sql_trace / BAAN_SQL_TRACE
+baan_sql_trace / BAAN_S QL_TRACE

 Driver resource baan_sql_trace

 Environment variable BAAN_SQL_TRACE

 Client/Server resource Set for client only

 Туре Integer (Octal)

 Default 0

 Description This variable is introduced to view the SQL query information being handled in client and server.
-If you set this variable, the client prints debug information to the log file (client) or dbs.log file (server).
+If you set this variable, debug information is printed by the client to the log file (client) or dbs.log file (server).
 The information contains various categories you can enable separately, but most categories are not relevant for the audience of this document.

-The relevant values of the baan_sql_trace variable and the descriptions of these values are :
+The relevant values of the baan_sql_trace variable and the descriptions of these values are:

-0002000: Major query interface logging

-0004000: Detailed query interface logging
+0002000: Major query interface logging 0004000: Detailed query interface logging

-UUU4UUU: Detailed query interface logging

 bdb_debug / BDB_DEBUG

 Driver resource bdb_debug

 Environment variable BDB_DEBUG

 Client/Server resource Set for client only

 Туре Integer (octal)

 Default 0

+bdb_debug / BDB_DEBUG

+Description

-Description This variable allows you to generate debugging information about the communication between the client and the database driver.
+You can use this variable to generate debugging information about the communication between the client and the database driver.
 If you set this variable, the client prints debugging information to standard error (stderr).
-You can specify the following categories of debugging information:
+You can specify debug information in these categories:

-00001: server types 00002: database actions 00004: delayed lock actions 00010: reference information 00100: permission information To define multiple categories, you can add the octal values.
+- 00001: server types

+- 00002: database actions

+- 00004: delayed lock actions

+- 00010: reference information

+- 00100: permission information

+To define multiple categories, you can add the octal values.
 To determine if a given category must be logged, the value is compared bitwise.